-- The election will take place biannually in November with the term to commence from the January - The position/s will be advertised on the EA website and through EA State Branches inviting applications from the membership of the EA - Applications are to be forwarded to the EA National Office - Applications close on Friday 30th October 2015
+- The nominations will open in December 2016 with the term to commence from the 1st March 2017 - The positions will be advertised on the EA website and through EA State Branches inviting applications from the membership of the EA - Applications are to be forwarded to the EA National Office - Applications close on Tuesday 3rd January 2017 - The National Office will advise the successful applicants. - Once successful applicants have been advised, each committee member will be required to read and sign a Committee Confidentiality Undertaking.